What is Waldorf?

 We provide a holistic educational program of humanities, maths, sciences, world languages, music, and movement, as well as fine, practical, and performing arts, in a vibrant experiential learning environment that is connected to nature and community.

 In North America, Waldorf Education has been available since 1928.
 It has its roots in the spiritual-scientific research of the Austrian scientist and thinker Rudolf Steiner (1861-1925).

 According to Steiner’s philosophy, anthroposophy, the human being is a threefold being of spirit, soul, and body whose capacities unfold in three developmental stages on the path to adulthood: early childhood, middle childhood, and adolescence.

 Today, there are more than 1,100 Waldorf schools and over 1,700 kindergartens in 80 countries worldwide.
 These schools exist in large cities and small towns, suburbs and rural enclaves.
 They have grown in response to the demand for education that truly meets the needs of childhood at all developmental levels.

-Waldorf education is the fastest growing education in the world.
+Waldorf education is the fastest growing educational system in the world.